 The basis of this myth may be a misunderstanding about how the vaccine works.
 "There is some concern and misinformation being spread that suggests that how the COVID‑19 vaccine works can affect implantation of the placenta," says Dr. DeSilva.
 "But this is not scientifically accurate."

-The Pfizer-BioNTech vaccine, which is currently the only vaccine approved for teenagers under 18, contains a small piece of mRNA.
-This mRNA contains instructions on how to create a spike protein identical to one found on the COVID-19 virus.
-Once our bodies build that protein, which is harmless by itself, our immune system develops antibodies that protect us against COVID-19.
+The COVID-19 vaccine contains a small piece of mRNA.
+This mRNA contains instructions on how to create a spike protein identical to one found on the COVID‑19 virus.
+Once our bodies build that protein, which is harmless by itself, our immune system develops antibodies that protect us against COVID‑19.

 False claims say that the protein from the COVID‑19 vaccine is similar to a protein called syncyntin-1, which supports placenta growth.
 However, these are not the same protein, and there is no data to suggest that the vaccine could affect fertility or a growing placenta.

 Additionally, the COVID‑19 vaccine cannot change a person's DNA.
 This is another false claim that is based on misinformation. mRNA does not affect a person's DNA or genetic makeup in any way – or their future child's DNA.